tanav2202/starred/README.md

 - [g-shreekant/Sales-Prediction-of-Walmart-using-Machine-Learning](https://github.com/g-shreekant/Sales-Prediction-of-Walmart-using-Machine-Learning) - The purpose of this project is to develop a predictive model and find out the sales of each product at a given Walmart store.
 - [tuangauss/DataScienceProjects](https://github.com/tuangauss/DataScienceProjects) - The code repository for projects and tutorials in R and Python that covers a variety of topics in data visualization, statistics sports analytics and general application of probability theory.
 - [google-research/google-research](https://github.com/google-research/google-research) - Google Research
 - [labmlai/annotated_deep_learning_paper_implementations](https://github.com/labmlai/annotated_deep_learning_paper_implementations) - 🧑‍🏫 50!
-Implementations/tutorials of deep learning papers with side-by-side notes 📝; including transformers (original, xl, switch, feedback, vit, ...), optimizers (adam, adabelief, ...), gans(cyclegan, stylegan2, ...), 🎮 reinforcement learning (ppo, dqn), capsnet, distillation, ... 🧠
+Implementations/tutorials of deep learning papers with side-by-side notes 📝; including transformers (original, xl, switch, feedback, vit, ...), optimizers (adam, adabelief, ...), gans(cyclegan
 - [tanav2202/Stats-and-ML](https://github.com/tanav2202/Stats-and-ML) - A collection of code I write for Stats and Ml and my kaggle notebooks
 - [fastai/fastpages](https://github.com/fastai/fastpages) - An easy to use blogging platform, with enhanced support for Jupyter Notebooks.
 - [Garima13a/Automatic-Image-Captioning](https://github.com/Garima13a/Automatic-Image-Captioning) - In this project, I have created a neural network architecture to automatically generate captions from images.
-After using the Microsoft Common Objects in COntext (MS COCO) dataset to train my network, I have tested my network on novel images!
+After using the Microsoft Common Objects in COntext (MS COCO) dataset to train my network
 - [codebasics/deep-learning-keras-tf-tutorial](https://github.com/codebasics/deep-learning-keras-tf-tutorial) - Learn deep learning with tensorflow2.0, keras and python through this comprehensive deep learning tutorial series.
 Learn deep learning from scratch.
 Deep learning series for beginners.
-Tensorflow tutorials, tensorflow 2.0 tutorial. deep learning tutorial python.
+Tensorflow tuto
 - [towardsai/tutorials](https://github.com/towardsai/tutorials) - AI-related tutorials.
 Access any of them for free → https://towardsai.net/editorial
 - [microsoft/Data-Science-For-Beginners](https://github.com/microsoft/Data-Science-For-Beginners) - 10 Weeks, 20 Lessons, Data Science for All!
 - [hhhrrrttt222111/DS_and_ML_projects](https://github.com/hhhrrrttt222111/DS_and_ML_projects) - Data Science & Machine Learning projects and tutorials in python from beginner to advanced level.